-Operations Building Space Analysis and Redesign
+Operations Building Space Analysis & Redesign

-Project description and goals: a needs assessment, in collaboration with a consultant, to redesign and maximize the space available in the operations buildings (main building, transit building, fire hall and The Fenlands) and deliver comprehensive floor plans with associated renovation costs
+Project description & goals: a needs assessment, in collaboration with a consultant, to redesign and maximize the space available in the operations buildings (main building, transit building, fire hall and The Fenlands) and deliver comprehensive floor plans with associated renovation costs

 Town Hall Modernization